Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Unlike the rest of the country, the best times for surfing in the Azores are between July and September, although spring is a good time to escape to a warm place with plenty of waves to discover.

-During the winter months is when you have to be more cautious because the conditions can be very challenging.
+During the winter months, you have to be more cautious because the conditions can be very challenging.

 Santa Barbara Beach

-Located north of Sao Miguel, is a spot for both beginners and more advanced surfers, in tubular sections, although not very long.
+Located north of Sao Miguel, this spot is for both beginners and more advanced surfers, in tubular sections, although not very long.

 It is where you can find more people, but its length will allow you to find several peaks.